ritbl/pmm-x/README.md

 Custom PMM build with focus on simplicity and performance.

-It provides native aarch64 and AMD64 (coming soon) container images, so that you can run them with full speed on M1/M2 or linux machine!
+It provides native aarch64 and AMD64 container images, so that you can run them with full speed on M1/M2 or linux machine!

+On top of that you will be able to debug you golang app working on mac@arm!

 ## Components Included